bakercms/BakerCMS-Plugins/posts_widget/readme.txt

-Posts Widget Plugin for Hotaru CMS
+Posts Widget Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay